discord-tickets/docs/docs/features/commands.md

 	:material-ticket:{ .blue title="Tickets-only" } denotes a command or option that can only be used within tickets

+The command names, options, and choices on this page are in their original (English) form, but you may see them translated in your Discord client.

 ## Context menu commands

 ### Messages